 Later in childhood, I developed Sleep Paralysis.
 On top of everything else, this fresh hell tortured me for years.
-Through my words and sketches, I learned to channel my rage and angst onto into sketchbooks.
+Through my words and sketches, I learned to channel my rage and angst onto sketchbooks.
 Everyone who hurt me was dealt with the strongest vengeance I mustered.
 The schoolyard bullies?
 Eaten alive.
 My Psoriasis?
 Cured.
 My Sleep Paralysis?
 I sent it screaming and burning into the sunlight.
-With my tools and reems of paper, I had no restraints on my mind or rules to follow.
+With my tools and stacks of paper, I had no restraints on my mind or rules to follow.
 I could create and do whatever I want, whenever I wanted.

 With my love of horror still intact, I found new fascinations as I aged.
 Over time, I grew to love medicine, even though I was a lab rat for a chunk of my young life.
-In addition, I was both awestruck and appalled by the marvels and malpractice of World War I and World War II, with their ever-changing perspectives on psychology and the occult.
-While trapped in my own bleeding skin, a mass of empathy and sympathy washed over me, as I read about different diseases, psychological ailments, and war.
+I was also both awestruck and appalled by the marvels and malpractice of World War I and World War II, with their ever-changing perspectives on psychology and the occult.
+While trapped in my bleeding skin, a mass of empathy and sympathy washed over me as I read about different diseases, psychological ailments, and war.
 Topics that revolved around human perseverance through suffering connected with me.